Published:

 6. Bahen & Co

-Winemaker Josh Bahen made a seamless transition into chocolate, restoring the vintage age of chocolatiers by utilising a 1930s Barth Sirocco Ball Roaster and circa 1910 Guitard Melangeur in the batch process.
+Winemaker Josh Bahen seamlessly transitioned into chocolate, restoring the vintage age of chocolatiers by utilising a 1930s Barth Sirocco Ball Roaster and circa 1910 Guitard Melangeur in the batch process.
 Slow and special is how we would describe the chocolate from this Australian brand.
-The cocoa beans themselves are directly sourced from some of the most remote and exotic places in the world, then stone-ground, conched, tempered, and wrapped at Bahen’s factory in the Margaret River wine region.
-Choose at random amongst a variety of bars or simply go with the gift set because you can do no wrong with this Australian chocolate brand.
+The cocoa beans themselves are directly sourced from some of the world’s most remote and exotic places, then stone-ground, conched, tempered, and wrapped at Bahen’s factory in the Margaret River wine region.
+Choose from various bars or go with the gift set because you can do no wrong with this Australian chocolate brand.

 List of stockists: Check it out